-Cornish game hens make great single servings or entrees for dinner party or holiday meals.
+Cornish game hens make great single servings or entrees for dinner parties or holiday meals.
 You can serve the hens straight out of the oven, as you would a roasted chicken, with crispy browned skin and moist, tender meat.
+Sides that go great with the hen include roasted or steamed vegetables, baked or mashed potatoes, or a simple salad.

-These recipes -- seven different sauces that take less than 10 minutes to make -- give some pizzazz to Cornish hens.
-You also can use these ideas for roast chicken by increasing the cooking time accordingly.
+Derived from The Woman's Day Cookbook by Kathy Farrell-Kingsley, the following recipes highlight seven different delicious sauces that take less than 10 minutes to make and give some pizzazz to Cornish hens.
+You can also use these ideas for roast chicken by increasing the cooking time accordingly.

 - 4 Cornish game hens, 1 to 1 1/4 pound each